 EKU students can earn college credit via work in a variety of professional settings including:

 - Governor Owsley House (Lancaster, KY)

 - Ashland - The Henry Clay Estate (Lexington, KY)

 - The Mary Todd Linclon House (Lexington, KY)

-For our undergraduates, college credit for applied professional experiences in history are arranged through the Center for Career & Co-Operative Education office, with Dr. Chris Taylor serving as our departmental coordinator for Cooperative Education.
-To inquire about or arrange for credit via HIS 349 (Cooperative Education: History), please see Dr. Taylor in Keith 325 or email her at firstname.lastname@example.org
+For our undergraduates, college credit for applied professional experiences in history are arranged through the Center for Career & Co-Operative Education office, with Dr. John Bowes serving as our departmental coordinator for Cooperative Education.
+To inquire about or arrange for credit via HIS 349 (Cooperative Education: History), please see Dr. Bowes in Keith 325 or email her at firstname.lastname@example.org